lixihan/Resnet/README.md

 Create a sample picture sample.jpg for classfication.
 Run API.py to initialize the REST API service.
 Then use curl to request to the /predict endpoint:

+python API.py

 $ curl -X POST -F image=@sample.jpg 'http://localhost:5000/predict'

-The classification result of the model will be displayed.
+The final classification result will be displayed based on the sample picture.

+## Reference
+For more information regarding resnet, please go to https://github.com/KaimingHe/deep-residual-networks and http://arxiv.org/abs/1512.03385.